sujoyrc/hindustani_raga_dataset_processing/README.md

    Ensure the .sh files have execute (+x) permission for user in question.

-   The output of this process will create the pitch contours at 10 ms intervals.
+   The output of this process will create the pitch contours in cents at 10 ms intervals.
 Unvoiced segments less than 400 ms are interpolated by a linear interpolation.
+Conversion from Hz to cents is done by the tonic files in 00_data/03_singer_specific_tonic.
    There will be a separate output csv file for each recording present in 00_data/00_orig_video

 7. Run the following.
 This code will use the CAMERA_VIEWS variable.